Nimastic/spatodolist/README.md

 ### 4. Add the ```.env``` file

 Add to the base directory.
 If you don't have it ask someone for it.
-Take note of "." infront of env when downloading on MacOS.
+Take note of the "." infront of env when downloading on MacOS.

 ### 5. Run